 Duff’s was the first cake mix, folks—not the company we associate with cake mixes today, but nevertheless they were the first–and it came in a can!
-Pillsbury bought the company yet they had to sell it as the FTC considered it monopolizing.
+Pillsbury bought the company later yet they had to sell it as the FTC considered it monopolizing.
 The dramas!—it took six years in court.

 Professional Life